|MP 7.01.41||Implantable Infusion Pump|

 The driving mechanisms may include peristalsis, fluorocarbon propellant, osmotic pressure, piezoelectric disk benders, or the combination of osmotic pressure with an oscillating piston.

-Several implantable infusion pumps have been approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process, including, but not limited to, the SynchroMed (Fridley, MN) family of pumps, Codman® 3000 (Raynham, MA), Arrow International Constant Flow, and Shiley Infusaid pumps (Norwood, MA).
-In August 2012, the FDA approved the MEDSTREAM Programmable Infusion System (Codman and Shurtleff), which includes an implantable pump, for intrathecal delivery of baclofen in patients with spasticity.
+Several implantable infusion pumps have been approved by the U.S. Food and Drug Administration (FDA) through the premarket approval process, including, but not limited to, the Medtronic SynchroMed® (Fridley, MN) family of pumps; the Medtronic IsoMed® infusion system (Minneapolis, MN); the Flowonix™ Prometra® programmable pump (Mount Olive, NJ); and Shiley Infusaid® pumps (Norwood, MA).
+In August 2012, FDA approved the MedStream™ Programmable Infusion System (Codman and Shurtleff – a division of DePuy), which includes an implantable pump, for intrathecal delivery of baclofen in patients with spasticity.

 Implantable infusion pumps are considered medically necessary when used to deliver drugs having FDA approval for this route of access and for the related indication for the treatment of: